THE STORY OF MUHAMMAD ALI

 In 1960, while taking time off from high school, eighteen-year-old Cassius Clay won the gold medal as a light heavyweight at the Olympic games in Rome.
 He turned professional soon after and won his first nineteen fights before earning a chance to fight for the heavyweight championship against Charles “Sonny” Liston in 1964.
 Liston was the most feared fighter of his time, and reporters covering the fight predicted almost unanimously that Cassius Clay would lose.

 When the fight began, however, reporters saw instantly that Cassius Clay was not only bigger than Liston, he was also much faster.
-Cassius attacked with relentless jabs and combinations until the sixth round, Liston quit.
+Clay attacked with relentless jabs and combinations.
+After the sixth round, Liston quit.

 “I am the greatest!” the new champion shouted into the microphone of radio reporter Howard Cosell.
 “I am the greatest!
 I am the king of the world!”